 As a school we use SEAL materials to supplement our P4C and PSHE curriculum.
 SEAL is a wonderful resource that was created by the DfE to help primary schools develop children’s social, emotional and behavioural skills.
 It includes assemblies and follow-up ideas for work in class.

-This curriculum we have set out aims to develop the underpinning qualities and skills that help promote positive behaviour and effective learning.
+This curriculum we have set out aims to develop the underpinning qualities and skills that help promote good mental health, positive behaviour and effective learning.
 It focuses on five social and emotional aspects of learning: self-awareness, managing feelings, motivation, empathy and social skills.

 We aim to help children develop skills such as understanding another’s point of view, working in a group, sticking at things when they get difficult, resolving conflict and managing worries.
 They will build on effective work already in place in school that pays systematic attention to the social and emotional aspects of learning through whole-school ethos, initiatives such as circle time or buddy schemes, and the taught personal, social and health education (PSHE) and Citizenship curriculum.

 It is organised into seven themes: New Beginnings, Getting on and falling out, Say no to bullying, Going for goals!, Good to be me, Relationships and Changes.
 Each theme is designed for a whole-school approach and includes a whole-school assembly and suggested follow-up activities in all areas of the curriculum.